Zigor: Sculpture

-It is in the infinitely subtle that this tellurian orchestrator of sometimes gigantic constructions draws his source of inspiration.
-From the drop of water that bends a blade of grass without snapping it to the delicate wings of birds that withstand all the winds that blow.
+Zigor's sometimes gigantic constructions draws his source of inspiration from the drop of water that bends a blade of grass without snapping it, to the wings of birds that withstand all the winds that blow.

 Dimensions of spirituality and identity subtly occupy Zigor's work.
 "I sculpt like I pray", he says and this state of consciousness, embracing perception of beauty and hard-won freedom, also recounts a captive state of nothingness, convinced that poetry can perceptibly change the world.